Getting Started

 Connection Pool

-You can configure connection pool in the configuration file, reasonable configuration of connection pool parameters can greatly improve concurrency performance:
+You can configure a connection pool in the configuration file, reasonable configuration of connection pool parameters can greatly improve concurrency performance:

 KeyAction